vmware/vmware-aria-operations-integration-sdk/README.md

 > Note: This version of vROps is currently in a pre-release state.
 Please contact the [vrops-integrations-sdk](https://vmware.slack.com/archives/C03KB8KF2VD) Slack channel if you require assistance obtaining appropriate vROps installation media.

 #### Dependencies
 * Docker 20.10.0 or later.
 Updating to the latest stable version is recommended.
 For instructions on installing Docker, go to [Docker's installation documentation](https://docs.docker.com/engine/install/), choose the OS you need and follow the instructions provided.
 * Python3 3.9.0 or later.
 Earlier versions of Python3 may also work, but updating to the latest stable version is recommended.
-Python2 is not supported.
+Python 3.6 and earlier (including Python2) are not supported.
 For instructions on installing Python, go to [Python's installation documentation](https://wiki.python.org/moin/BeginnersGuide/Download), choose the OS you need and follow the instructions provided.
 * Pip.
 If Python3 is installed, pip is most likely also installed.
 For instructions on installing Pip, go to [Pip's installation documentation](https://pip.pypa.io/en/stable/installation/), and follow the instructions provided.
 * Git 2.35.0 or later.
 Updating to the latest stable version is recommended.
   For instructions in installing git, go to [Git's installation documentation](https://git-scm.com/downloads), choose the OS you need and follow the instructions provided.